Management of the Project

 The SAB currently comprises representatives from the following disciplines – clinical thyroidology, bioinformatics, bioethics, radiation dosimetry, tissue banking, end use researcher, the Chair of the Pathology Panel, and a representative from Ukraine and Russia, if they are not represented in one of the other listed disciplines.
 Scientists with other expertise may be co-opted onto the SAB as required.

-From March 2013 it was agreed that the SAB should operate as a 'virtual' committee corresponding by e-mail and teleconference, as required, rather than meeting face-to-face.
+The SAB operates as a ‘virtual’ committee corresponding by e-mail and teleconference, as required, rather than meeting face-to-face.

 The role of the SAB is to: